 Are Betta Fish Good With Other Fish?

 It’s not recommend to keep a male Betta fish in the same tank as other males.
-Fighting to the death is not uncommon, and the stress from being placed in an unwanted environment, is often enough to kill them, if the battle wounds don’t.
+Fighting to the death is not uncommon, and the stress from being placed in an unwanted environment is often enough to kill them if the battle wounds don’t.

 - They do not nibble.
 Nibbling a fighting fish is a recipe for disaster.
 Never mix nibblers with a Betta.